tombh/dharma-api/README.md

 The number of results to show per page.

+# Hacking

+The Dharma API is built on [Sinatra](http://www.sinatrarb.com/intro.html), and you can help us develop it!

+## Installation

+Fork and clone the repository and then run `bundle install` from within it.

+To start the server run `bundle exec guard`, and then view the awesome at `localhost:9292`

+To run the tests: `bundle exec rspec`

+## Fetch some talks

+To test out the API, you will need to populate your database by running the spiders: `bundle exec rake crawl` will iterate through all of them.

+To run a single spider, you need to pass the `--spider` option:

+`bundle exec rake crawl -- --spider=sfzc`

+To extra hypens are there to stop `rake` interpretting the options as it's own.

 ## Adding more talks to the API ##

 We're always looking for more sources of dharma talks, if you would like to see a new source then please do open a [feature request](https://github.com/tombh/dharma-api/issues).
 Or even better fork the code and write your own spider and submit a pull request.
 It would add to the stability of the API if you can provide concise tests for your spider, tests that both cover the code and the applicability to the ever changing HTML of the live site from which the talks are scraped.